-If you already have a financial adviser in place who knows you, you should be in a good place with your finances.
+If you already have a financial advisor in place who knows you, you should be in a good place with your finances.
 If you do not have one, or if you were not present at their discussions with your spouse, ask a friend for a recommendation or look for one in your area on the NAPFA website.
 You may also seek guidance and referrals from an accountant, attorney, personal banker or other professionals.
 We recommend you work with a fee-only advisor who is a fiduciary, acting in your best interest, like Modera.
 We have written a few educational articles about the fee-only approach as well as how to find a fee-only advisor.

-Be sure to interview prospective advisers.
+Be sure to interview prospective advisors.
 Your choice should not be based simply on their credentials but also on whether you feel their personality will work well with yours.
-Since you will eventually be confiding in this person, it has to be someone you respect, trust, and relate to.
-Additionally, a financial adviser can act as a coach to help you avoid making costly mistakes from offers that are tempting.
+Since you will eventually be confiding in this person, it must be someone you respect, trust, and relate to.
+Additionally, a financial advisor can act as a coach to help you avoid making costly mistakes from offers that are tempting.